Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Party Bus Tours

-Jumping on a party bus is one of the most fun things to do in Las Vegas.
-They’re sure to give you an unforgettable experience!
-You can rent your own party bus if you have your own itinerary, but it is much cheaper to do the party bus tours.
+Jumping on a party bus is sure to give you an unforgettable experience!
+You can rent a private party bus if you have your own itinerary, but it is much cheaper to do the party bus tours.

 Some of the party bus tours you can go on include nightclub or day club crawls, bar crawls, or even just tours of Las Vegas Boulevard.
 Most of these tours will also include admission to nightclubs or day clubs with the price of the party bus.